nativefier/nativefier/CATALOG.md

     const browserNotice = document.getElementById('browser-support-notice');
     console.log({ browserNotice })
     if (browserNotice) {
-        // when Spotify displays the browser notice, it's not just the notice, but the entire page is focused on not allowing you to proceed.
+        // When Spotify displays the browser notice, it's not just the notice,
+        // but the entire page is focused on not allowing you to proceed.
-        // So in this case, we hide the body element (so nothing shows) until the JS can delete the service worker and reload (which will actually load the player) document.getElementsByTagName('body')[0].style.display = 'none';
+        // So in this case, we hide the body element (so nothing shows)
+        // until our JS deletes the service worker and reload (which will actually load the player) document.getElementsByTagName('body')[0].style.display = 'none';
     }
 }